Apply for research degrees

 What to include

 Make sure you have a working title and a short summary (abstract) of your overall proposal.
+An excellent resource to help you structure and abstract is this one from The Writing Center.

 Summarise key points and ideas of your intended research and identify why this research needs to be undertaken.
 Set the context for your proposed research and demonstrate that it will add something new to your chosen area of research.
 The rationale may include an indication of the principal issues, problems, controversies, ethical issues, and emerging theories; describing the contribution your research will make.